SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The counter argument I've heard about this are
 - It's more enticing and an, "oooooo" topic.
 - It's cool to blow people's minds when you make a gov case, cuz they're used to dissing on weed.
-- It's a cool demonstration of a flip, say
+- It's a cool demonstration of a flip, saying that banning it makes it worse.

 one on one time is extremely extremely important to make people feel like they exist, and that their presence is valued